CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to constantly and consistently test and build your code and ship it to any target.

-Here is an overview what we want to achieve in this challenge:
+Here is an overview of what we want to achieve in this challenge:

 ![CI-CD-Flow](./images/ci-cd-build-flow.png)

 ## Create your first CI Build

 Go to Azure Boards and set the UserStory S3 to active.
-We create a new build definition that copies the needed ARM template to an artifact location that is managed by Azure DevOps.
+We create a new build definition that copies the needed ARM Template to an artifact location that is managed by Azure DevOps.
 An artifact location is a storage location where Azure Pipelines copies all files that are needed for a successfull deployment of an application.
 The artifact location is linked to your build.
 Every build gets its own unique build number and therefore your artifact is versioned, too.

 1. Create a feature branch *"features/scmcommcicd"* and check it out
-2. Create a folder "pipelines" under day4/apps
+2. Create a folder named "pipelines" under day4/apps
 3. Add a file named scm-common-ci.yaml
 4. Add the following yaml snippet that defines the build Trigger:
    ```yaml